Children’s Research Institute Research Grant Initiative

 - UNC Children’s Development Early Career Investigator Grants

-Applicants for CRI Research Grant Initiative Awards must be a faculty member at UNC Children’s Hospital, or be a current fellow in good standing within UNC Hospitals, pursuing pediatric research.
-Each applicant may submit only one proposal each year.
+Applicants for CRI Research Grant Initiative Awards must be a faculty member at UNC Children’s Hospital, or be a current fellow in good standing within UNC Children’s Hospitals, pursuing pediatric research.

 Carolina For The Kids (CFTK), a UNC student-led organization, raises funds through donations and events, including their annual dance marathon.
 In addition to their primary mission of providing emotional, medical, and financial support for the patients and families served by UNC Children’s Hospital, CFTK supports a Research Grant Program.
 This program prioritizes clinical/translational research projects focused on children’s health.
 This mechanism supports early career and established faculty investigators (CFTK Faculty Investigator Award), as well as fellows (CFTK Fellows Award).
 Projects primarily or wholly based at UNC are prioritized.